UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ## Introduction to Training Module
 This training module provides an overview on pulling and analyzing data deposited in GEO.
 As an example, data are pulled from the published GEO dataset recorded through the online series [GSE42394](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE42394).
-This series representsAffymetrix rat genome-wide microarray data generated from our previous study, aimed at evaluating the transcriptomic effects of formaldehyde across three tissues: the nose, blood, and bone marrow.
+This series represents Affymetrix rat genome-wide microarray data generated from our previous study, aimed at evaluating the transcriptomic effects of formaldehyde across three tissues: the nose, blood, and bone marrow.
 For the purposes of this training module, we will focus on evaluating gene expression profiles from nasal samples after 7 days of exposure, collected from rats exposed to 2 ppm formaldehyde via inhalation.
 These findings, in addition to other epigenomic endpoint measures, have been previously published (see [Rager et al. 2014](https://pubmed.ncbi.nlm.nih.gov/24304932/)).

 This training module specifically guides trainees through the loading of required packages and data, including the manual upload of GEO data as well as the upload/organization of data leveraging the [GEOquery package](https://www.bioconductor.org/packages/release/bioc/html/GEOquery.html).
 Data are then further organized and combined with gene annotation information through the merging of platform annotation files.
 Example visualizations are then produced, including boxplots to evaluate the overall distribution of expression data across samples, as well as heat map visualizations that compare unscaled versus scaled gene expression values.
 Statistical analyses are then included to identify which genes are significantly altered in expression upon exposure to formaldehyde.
 Together, this training module serves as a simple example showing methods to access and download GEO data and to perform data organization, analysis, and visualization tasks through applications-based questions.